PrefectHQ/prefect/docs/cloud/index.md

 ## Service accounts <span class="badge orgs"></span>

 Service accounts enable you to create a Prefect Cloud API key that is not associated with a user account.
-Service accounts are typically used to configure API access for running agents or executing flow runs on remote infrastructure.
+Service accounts are typically used to configure API access for running workers or executing flow runs on remote infrastructure.

 See the [service accounts](/cloud/users/service-accounts/) documentation for more information about creating and managing service accounts in a Prefect Cloud organization.